 - 2:2 honours (minimum) degree in an appropriate subject

-- GCSE in Mathematics, English Grade C or above
+- GCSE in Mathematics, English and Science - minimum Grade 4 / Grade C

 - You must be ICT literate